-Abstract- This paper investigates stabilizing receding horizon control via an image space navigation function for 3D visual feedback systems.
-Firstly, the brief summary of the visual motion observer is given.
-Next, the visual motion error system is reconstructed in order to apply to time-varying desired motion.
-Then, visual motion observer-based stabilizing receding horizon control for 3D visual feedback systems, highly nonlinear and relatively fast systems, is proposed.
-Moreover, a path planner to be appropriate for the visual motion error system is designed through an image space navigation function to keep all features into the camera field of view.
+Abstract- This paper investigates stabilizing receding horizon control via an image space navigation function for a three-dimensional (3-D) visual feedback system.
+Firstly, a brief summary of a visual motion observer is given.
+Next, a visual motion error system is reconstructed in order to apply to time-varying desired motion.
+Then, visual motion observer-based stabilizing receding horizon control for the 3-D visual feedback system, highly nonlinear and relatively fast system, is proposed.
+Moreover, a path planner to be appropriate for the visual motion error system is designed through the image space navigation function to keep all features into a camera field of view.
 Finally, simulation results are shown in order to confirm the proposed method.